hund030/TeamsFx_Wiki_review/Integrate-API-Connection-with-your-Teams-app.md

 ## Step 4: Add Configuration for provision
-According to the `apiClient` created in Step 2, append the corresponding configuration values to to the `*.bicep` file for remote runnnig.

-Before provision, make sure the project already contains function or bot service.
+Before provision, make sure the project already contains Azure Function or Bot Service to hosting your API connection.
 Then add the `apiClient` to the correspoing service according to your design.

-If the `apiClient` host in the Azure Function, please append following appSettings to `infra/azure.bicep`;
+If hosting in the Azure Function, please append following appSettings to `infra/azure.bicep`;

-If the `apiClient` host in the Bot Service, please append following appSettings to `infra/botRegistration/azurebot.bicep`;
+If hosting in the Bot Service, please append following appSettings to `infra/botRegistration/azurebot.bicep`;
 <details>
 <summary><b>Basic Auth
 </b></summary>